starryknight/GA-SEI-curriculum/sequences/project-1/rubric.md

 # Project Evaluation

-0 - Incomplete
-1 - Progressing
-2 - Performing
-3 - Excelling

-## Hard Requirements

-The following must be true of your project for it to be considered complete:

-- Project code is pushed to a public Git repository
-- Project is deployed on the internet

-# Grade

-Total: -/15 -
+You must meet all of the following requirements to pass project 1.

 ## Technical Requirements

+- [ ] Project code is pushed to a public Git repository
+- [ ] Project is deployed on the internet
 - [ ] Uses HTML, CSS, and JS for game solution
 - [ ] Use Javascript vanilla API or jQuery API for DOM manipulation
 - [ ] Uses Event listening to handle user interaction
-- [ ] Uses JS to update DOM element if applicable
-- [ ] Uses JS to delete DOM element if applicable
-- [ ] Uses JS to create DOM element if applicable

 ## Creativity and Interface

 - [ ] Uses CSS to style DOM elements
 - [ ] Uses CSS to structure DOM element layout on screen
-- [ ] Project has a consistent styling theme

 ## Code Quality